kwan22/habits/level4.md

   <img src="https://github.com/kwan22/habits/blob/main/images/lv4/5b_cc_crumbles.webp" width="480">
 </details>

-#### DashCD control
+#### DashCD
 Be aware of DashCD and movement to intentionally avoid or retain DashCD for setups.
 Use setups to buffering dashes out of DashCD, related to grounded ultra timing.
-Managing DashCD from vertical transitions and develop intuition for buffering out of vertical DashCD.
+Manage DashCD from vertical transitions and develop intuition for buffering out of vertical DashCD.

 <details>
   <summary>Grounded ultra timing</summary>